The Freedom Trail for Families

 The city is also home to the famous Boston Duck Tour which takes you on an entertaining trip by land and water in a real WWII amphibious landing vehicle!
 This trip is a must for any family so make sure you book early and be prepared to quack like a real duck when you pass another Duck tour on the river!

-Prepare to be amazed by the magnificent Harvard Museum of National History where kids and parents alike can enjoy engaging and thought provoking activities that make natural history really come alive.
+Be amazed by the magnificent Harvard Museum of National History where kids and parents alike can enjoy engaging and thought provoking activities that make natural history really come alive.
 Then enjoy the 'Covent Garden style' atmosphere of Quincy Market with all it's great shops and irresistible food stalls and restaurants - a perfect place to pick up some delicious muffins and cookies for hungry kids after another fun filled day in this great city.

 A short drive onwards to Cape Cod will take you Via Plymouth, about 1 hour south of Boston where you can break your journey for a few hours, and have some fun.
 Explore Mayflower II, a recreation of the ship in which the Pilgrim Fathers landed back in 1620, and talk to the 'Pilgrims' about their journey.
-Nearby Plimoth Plantation offers a fascinating glimpse of what life was like for Native Americansand settlers alike.
+Nearby Plimoth Plantation offers a fascinating glimpse of what life was like for Native Americans and settlers alike.
 Finally pay a visit to Cranberry World where you can learn all about the area's number one product in a fascinating museum environment, complete with real Cranberry Bogs.
 After lunch, continue your leisurely journey a little further south onto the Cape along the slightly quieter and more scenic route 6A.
 This will take you through various pretty seaside villages and winding lanes until you reach Falmouth, a delightful town on the western tip of Cape Cod.

 You'll have plenty of time to explore Cape Cod's hundreds of miles of unspoilt ocean beaches, various bike trails and wildlife refuges as well as experiencing the thrill of a Whale watching trip from famous Provincetown between June and October.
 Discover it's numerous colourful fishing ports where you may even see the day's catch being unloaded, such as the one in the beautiful seaside village of Chatham.
 Here you will find many great ocean beaches and a lovely old lighthouse.
 Also visit Sandwich, the Cape's oldest town and a small community with a town green and a village centre.
 It is home to the Hoxie House, built circa 1637 and therefore the oldest house on the Cape.
 Don't forget to take a ferry over to nearby Martha's Vineyard or Nantucket.